A Genealogy of Optimizers

 But three problems are now obvious enough that you can name them just from playing with the demo.
 First, even at the optimum, the noise never goes away — w keeps wobbling.
 Second, every step is memoryless.
 If the last twenty gradients all said "go right", the twenty-first step ignores all of that history and only listens to the current point.
 Third, in real models different parameters have wildly different gradient scales.
 One global learning rate that works for the whole network is asking a lot.

-Ch.
+Sec.
 02 Momentum

-Look back at the very first demo from chapter 1, with the bowl and the ball.
+Look back at the very first demo from section 1, with the bowl and the ball.
 Now imagine stretching that bowl out so it's a long narrow valley instead of a circular dish — steep walls running left-and-right, very gentle slope running along the length.

 That's what real loss landscapes look like in deep learning.
 A few directions are extremely curved (a small change in the parameter changes the loss a lot) and most directions are almost flat.
 Watch SGD on a landscape like that and you'll see the same disaster every time.
 The gradient is dominated by the steep directions, so each step is a big sideways lurch across the valley.
 The slow component along the valley — the direction we actually need to make progress in — barely moves.